peralese/websitechecker/README.md

 - Extracts page title and meta description (for quick sanity checks)
 - Records response payload size and resolves DNS A/AAAA via Google DoH
 - Writes results to a `Checks` sheet with stable headers
-- Builds a `Dashboard` sheet with KPIs, per‑URL stats, and a failure feed
+- Builds a `Dashboard` sheet with KPIs and a failure feed
 - Sends email alerts when a check fails (non‑2xx/3xx or thrown error)

 Sheets Created